 - Never carry unnecessary identity documents in your purse or wallet.
 Social Security cards are, unfortunately, a common example.

-- Never lever your purse unattended in a shopping cart or shelf while sorting through the shelf or rack for that perfect piece of clothing.
+- Never leave your purse unattended in a shopping cart or shelf while sorting through the shelf or rack for that perfect piece of clothing.

 - Never leave documents, packages or your purse or wallet in the seat of your car when you go into the mall.
 They make prime targets for identity thieves and old fashioned crooks.
 Lock them in the trunk or glove box instead.